pyeventsourcing/eventsourcing/docs/topics/process.rst

 "synchronic" parallelism allows the system to take advantage of the scale of its infrastructure.

 It is possible to run such a system with one operating system process dedicated to each application process for each pipeline (see below).
-It would be possible to have a pool of workers operating on a single of queue prompts, switching application and partition according to the prompt (not yet implemented).
+The operating system processes can be started manually, but they could also be orchestrated with an actor model.

 Causal dependencies